alexpaul/UIKit/CovidLookup.md

 1. Add a search bar to the view controller.
 2. The user should be able to search by country name e.g `Saint Lucia`
 3. Add a Table View Header to show Global Statistics of Covid cases.
+4. Segue to a detail view and show a chart representation of covid data for country.